DezNat

-Some members of the DezNat community wish to recreate the historical State of Deseret, which the LDS Church declared in the 1840s to cover modern-day Utah and parts of adjacent states, as well as the secession of a theocratic Mormon state.
-Some DezNat commentators have suggested this should be a white ethnostate.
-Some have also used neo-Nazi and far-right accelerationist imagery.
+Logan Smith suggested that although DezNat operates independently of official LDS Church endorsement, it fosters a community dedicated to supporting LDS doctrines and its members.
+However, some within the DezNat community have advocated for the restoration of the historical State of Deseret as an independent state outside of U.S. jurisdiction.
+As well as the secession of a theocratic Mormon state, some DezNat commentators have suggested this should be a white ethnostate using both neo-Nazi and far-right accelerationist imagery.
 Users of the hashtag say they are not alt-right but are simply unapologetic about their beliefs.
-DezNat supporters have no formal organization but they share a common ideology.
 Smith says the hashtag recognizes faithful LDS Church members as "a unique people and should be united spiritually, morally, economically, and politically behind Christ, the prophet, and the church" adding that DezNat "is the idea that devout members ought to work together to support the church, its doctrines, and each other, on social media and in their communities to further build the Kingdom of God".

-The community has been criticised as promoting bigotry and harassment against members of the LGBT community, non-Mormons and ex-Mormons, feminists, abortion advocates, and pornographic film actors.
+The community has been criticized for promoting bigotry and harassment against members of the LGBTQ community, non-Mormons and ex-Mormons, feminists, abortion-rights advocates, and pornographic film actors.
 Some have criticized the Mormon blog By Common Consent for being too politically progressive.
-Members also use bowie knife imagery as a homage to Brigham Young and the concept of blood atonement for certain sins, a practice the LDS Church leadership has disavowed.
+Members also use bowie knife imagery as a homage to Brigham Young.
+Controversially, some within DezNat advocate for violent actions under the pretext of blood atonement for certain sins, a practice the LDS Church leadership has disavowed.
 According to the feminist writer Mary Ann Clements, DezNat proponents regard themselves as being in line with the actions of former church presidents, therefore not supporting polygamy today but referencing it regarding the past (e.g., by portraying Young as a polygamous "chad" or powerful alpha male).

+Ayla Stewart and Unite the Right at Charlottesville (2017)

+In August 2017, many alt-right groups, including white nationalists, neo-Nazis, neo-Confederates and Identitarians alongside individuals accused of supporting a "Deznat ideology", gathered in Charlottesville, Virginia, "to protest the planned removal of a statue of Confederate General Robert E. Lee."
+For the Unite the Right rally, however, due to the violence at the rally, Ayla Stewart was unable to participate.
+When the church started on August 13, 2017, condemning the racial violence at Charlottesville, Ayla Stewart retweeted it, commenting, "The #LDS church teachings are clear, you cannot be anti-white and a follower of Christ.
+We are ALL God's children!"
+This prompted the church to amend its statement on August 15, clarifying that "Church members who promote or pursue a 'white culture' or white supremacy agenda are not in harmony with the teachings of the Church."
+This underscored the church's stance against extreme political views and the perceived misalignment with its teachings.
+Subsequent Timothy Ballard's books, "Hypothesis" and "American Covenant", reflected a Mormon perspective on White Christian Nationalism, distinct from Deseret Nationalism.